nimbella/nimbella-cli-plugins/postman/README.md

 ?
 Postman API Key
 ```

 Enter the key as given e.g. `PMAK-5e2a993188ce8e003888f36b-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
-You can easily generate one by visiting the [Postman Integrations Dashboard](https://go.postman.co/integrations/services/pm_pro_api)
+You can easily generate one by visiting the [Postman Integrations Dashboard](https://go.postman.co/integrations/services/pm_pro_api).

-Manual key entering can be avoided using the [Keys Management Command](#Manage-Postman-API-Keys)
+This step - entering of API key manually - can be avoided altogether using the [Keys Management Command](#Manage-Postman-API-Keys)

 ```
 ?
 Collection Name